uyuni-project/sumaform/README_ADVANCED.md

    * `allow_postgres_connections`: configure Postgres to accept connections from external hosts.
 Set to `false` to only allow localhost connections
    * `unsafe_postgres`: use PostgreSQL settings that improve performance by worsening durability.
 Set to `false` to ensure durability
    * `skip_changelog_import`: import RPMs without changelog data, this speeds up spacewalk-repo-sync.
 Set to `false` to import changelogs
-   * `browser_side_less`: enable compilation of LESS files in the browser, useful for development.
-Set to `false` to disable
    * `mgr_sync_autologin`: whether to set mgr-sync credentials in the .mgr-sync file.
 Requires `create_first_user`
    * `create_sample_channel`: whether to create an empty test channel.
 Requires `create_first_user`
    * `create_sample_activation_key`: whether to create a sample activation key.
 Requires `create_first_user`